Here is a video demonstration:

 1. Do You Really Need AutoFill?

-AutoFill was the recommended way to fill forms in RoboForm ver 5 and before.
-In ver 6 AutoFill is not needed for filling/saving HTML forms as it is fully replaced by the toolbar.
-It is still needed to fill Basic Authentication forms, though.
+AutoFill was the recommended way to fill forms in RoboForm ver 5 and older.
+In ver 6 and 7 AutoFill is not needed for filling/saving HTML forms as it is fully replaced by the toolbar.

 Some people like AutoFill dialog because:

-- AutoFill attracts more attention than button on the toolbar.
+- AutoFill dialog attracts more attention than button on the toolbar.

 Some people (including us) do not like AutoFill, because: